w3f/polkadot-wiki/docs/learn/learn-treasury.md

 - Community events and outreach (meetups, pizza parties, hackerspaces).
 - Software development (wallets and wallet integration, clients and client upgrades).

-The Treasury is ultimately controlled by the [Council](learn-governance#council), and how the funds will be spent is up to their judgment.
+The [Council](learn-governance#council) governs the Treasury and how the funds are spent is up to their judgment.

+> The Council does not approve or deny Treasury Proposals based on the funds available in
+> the Treasury.
+In other words, proposals are not approved just because there are funds ready to spend
+> but are subject to a burn.

 ## Funding the Treasury